TexteaInc/funix-doc/QuickStart.md

-# The Quick Start Guide of Funix
+# QuickStart Guide of Funix

 Your Python function definition is your web app!